 5. What is the pricing structure?
 Some vendors will charge by bundles or subscriptions.
 For example, if you buy a scription for 1000 employees but then lay 10% of them off, you’ll be stuck paying for unused sensors.
 Alternative licensing options, like a credit model ensures you can move credits around to different security layers in-line with any business changes.

 6. Do you offer managed services?
 Staff and budget resources can hinder threat detection and response efforts.
 Managed services augment existing staff with expert threat hunting, 24/7 monitoring and detection, and rapid investigation and mitigation.

 7. Have you received any industry analyst accolades?
 Everyone loves to say they’re #1, so make sure you check out reports from renowned industry analysts like Forrester, Gartner, and IDC to validate the vendor’s claims.

 While statistics show that cybersecurity spend continues to increase, that doesn’t guarantee your budget will grow in-line.
 Getting the greenlight on cybersecurity investments can be challenging, so framing the benefits of XDR in a financial and risk context is critical.
 Here are some high-level points to consider making:

 1. Investing in security solutions = investing in the business.
-According to IBM 2022 Cost of a Data Breach, organisations using XDR saved nearly 10% on average in breach costs and shortened the breach lifecycle by 29 days.
+According to IBM 2022 Cost of a Data Breach, organizations using XDR saved nearly 10% on average in breach costs and shortened the breach lifecycle by 29 days.
 Less operational downtime and financial impact is music to the c-suite’s ears.